Enfortumab Vedotin and Pembrolizumab in Untreated Advanced Urothelial Cancer

 Source: View publication →

-The EV-302 phase 3 trial demonstrated that the combination of enfortumab vedotin and pembrolizumab significantly improves progression-free and overall survival compared to platinum-based chemotherapy in patients with previously untreated locally advanced or metastatic urothelial carcinoma.
+First-line treatment with enfortumab vedotin and pembrolizumab nearly doubled both progression-free and overall survival compared to standard platinum-based chemotherapy in patients with previously untreated locally advanced or metastatic urothelial carcinoma.

 Key Findings